SwitchCraftCC/sc-docs/src/features/sc-goodies.md

   style="float: right; margin-left: 16px" />

 The Item Magnet attracts nearby items to the player.
 It can be equipped in the "gloves" Trinket slot.
-The Item Magnet will disable itself if there is another player nearby with an active Item Magnet.
+The Item Magnet will disable itself if there is another player nearby with an active Item Magnet, or if there is an Item Frame with an Item Magnet in it nearby.
 It can also be disabled by pressing the Toggle Item Magnet hotkey (<kbd>M</kbd> by default).

 ### Range

 By default, the magnet attracts items within a 3 block radius.
 This can be upgraded by crafting the Item Magnet with a <ItemImg img="nether_star" name="Nether Star" /> and a <ItemImg img="netherite_ingot" name="Netherite Ingot" />.
 Upgrades can be applied multiple times, increasing the range by 1 block each time, up to a maximum of 6 blocks.

+The range for disabling the magnet when another player with an active magnet is the range of the magnet plus 2 blocks.

+### Disabling with an Item Frame

+You can disable nearby players' Item Magnets by placing an Item Magnet in an Item Frame.
+It will disable nearby magnets even if the magnet in the frame itself is disabled (with <kbd>M</kbd>).

 ## Concrete and Slabs and Stairs